DO3B/xltemplate/README.md

 # XlTemplate

-> Originally created by R. Martinelli, maintened by DO3B.
+> Originally created by R. Martinelli, maintained by DO3B.

 A Go-based template management tool greatly inspired by Kustomize remote resources management.